-V. DUE DILIGENCE, RISK ASSESSMENT & MONITORING
+V. DUE DILIGENCE, RISK ASSESSMENT &

-Leveraging information from external sources and supplier specific risks through NIKE's own programs, we continually evaluate and update our systems to identify and address risks in our supply chain, including those related to forced labor.
-NIKE is working towards mapping these risks further up the supply chain and is expanding engagement with Tier 2 suppliers.
+map forced labor related risks further up the supply chain and is expanding engagement with Tier 2 suppliers.
 Over the past few years, we have prioritized our work on forced labor risks in our supply chain to focus on suppliers employing foreign migrant workers.

-NIKE uses the CUMULUS Forced Labor Screen[TM], a due diligence tool to help identify risks related to the recruitment of foreign migrant workers by NIKE suppliers.
+NIKE uses the CUMULUS Forced Labor ScreenTM, a due diligence tool to help identify risks related to the recruitment of foreign migrant workers by NIKE suppliers, including a feature for verification of recruitment fee payment and reimbursement.
 We have expanded use of the tool to all Tier 1 finished goods and strategic Tier 2 suppliers hiring foreign workers.
-In FY22, a new feature was added for verification of recruitment fee payment and reimbursement.
-This work aims to help us understand current recruitment practices more deeply and allows us to map overlaps in recruitment agents at both the facility and country level.
-This process helps NIKE to identify risks and opportunities to further support our suppliers and their recruiting agents in implementing best practices and serves as an ongoing tool to monitor the effectiveness of programs in addressing and minimizing risks related to forced labor.

-We regularly audit contract factories, which are monitored on a schedule based on their performance.
-These assessments take the form of audit visits, both announced and unannounced, to measure against the NIKE Code of Conduct, Code Leadership Standards and local law.
-NIKE audits assess the risks of forced labor, including the employment of vulnerable worker groups such as foreign migrants, interns and temporary workers and high-risk practices such as payment of recruitment fees and restrictions on freedom of movement.
-More information on NIKE's audit program can be found in the NIKE Impact Report.
+This work helps NIKE better understand current recruitment practices and allows us to map overlaps in recruitment agents at both the facility and country level.
+It also helps us identify risks and opportunities to further support our suppliers and their recruiting agents in implementing best practices and serves as an ongoing tool to monitor the effectiveness of programs in addressing and minimizing risks related to forced labor.
+NIKE uses both internal and external third-party audits to assess compliance with our requirements and local law.
+These assessments take the form of audit visits, both announced and unannounced, to measure supplier conformance to NIKE's Code of Conduct.
+Code Leadership Standards and local law.
+NIKE audits assess forced labor risks, including the employment of vulnerable worker groups such as foreign migrants, interns and temporary workers, and high-risk practices such as payment of recruitment fees and restrictions on freedom of movement.
+Contract suppliers are monitored on a schedule based on their